vgmtrans/vgmtrans/README.md

 #### *Arcade*

-* Capcom's sequence and sampled instrument formats used in CPS1/CPS2/CPS3 arcade games
+* Capcom's sequence and instrument formats used in CPS-1 / CPS-2 / CPS-3 titles
+* Konami's sequence and instrument formats used in Konami GX titles (and related hardware)
+* Konami's sequence and instrument formats used in *TMNT: Turtles in Time*–era titles (and related hardware)

 #### *Super Nintendo Entertainment System (SNES)*